eddieespinal/WinnerPicker/README.md

 ```

 * Edit the config.ini file and add your own values.
 You need to have an account with Mailchimp and a Newsletter setup for this script to work properly.
-* You should also setup your raspberry pi to automatically launch the script when it bootup.
+* You should also setup your raspberry pi to automatically launch the script when it boot up.
 Todo so, you should follow the following steps:
 * 1. Edit the /etc/profile file.

 ```sh